jacksu/zeppelinhub-documentation/docs/zeppelinhub_account.md

-# Managing your Zeppelinhub Account
+# Managing your ZeppelinHub Account
 Welcome your first step to explore ZeppelinHub!
 In this section, we will help you to get your foot in the door.